LispCookbook/cl-cookbook/index.md

 * [Lisp and Elements of Style](http://web.archive.org/web/20190316190256/https://www.nicklevine.org/declarative/lectures/) by Nick Levine
 * Pascal Costanza's [Highly Opinionated Guide to Lisp](http://www.p-cos.net/lisp/guide.html)
 * [Cliki](http://www.cliki.net/), Common Lisp's wiki
 * 📹 [Common Lisp programming: from novice to effective developer](https://www.udemy.com/course/common-lisp-programming/?referralCode=2F3D698BBC4326F94358), a video course on the Udemy platform (paywall), by one of the main Cookbook contributor. *"Thanks for supporting my work on Udemy.
-You can ask me for a free coupon if the course is not affordable for you."* vindarel
+You can ask me for a free coupon if you are a student."* vindarel

 and also: [Common Lisp Pitfalls](https://github.com/LispCookbook/cl-cookbook/issues/479) by Jeff Dalton.